uab-cgds-worthey/rosalution/README.md

 To access the locally deployed Rosalution application after running `docker compose up`, visit the [http://local.rosalution.cgds/rosalution/](http://local.rosalution.cgds/rosalution/) URL in your browser.

+### Common Deployment Troubleshooting

+> When I navigate to localhost:80 in the browser I see a 404 error page.

+The local application deployment relies on the reverse proxy routing localhost requests from the base URL <http://local.rosalution.cgds/rosalution>.
+ `./setup.sh` must also have been run in advance to properly setup the routing.

+> When I navigate to local.rosalution.cgds/rosalution in the browser I see
+> a 404 error page.

+There could be two issues when this is happening.
+First, verify the frontend and reverse proxy docker containers by running `docker ps` in your terminal.
+If both containers are running, then re-run the `.setup.sh` script in the project's root directory to verify no errors are occur while running.

 ---